luaroncrew/energy_consumption_prediction/README.md

 ## Analysis

 ## Useful information
-* after filtering all the stations by an altitude and longitude, only 39,58M lines of data out of 43,3M are valid for analysis
+* after filtering all the stations by an altitude and longitude, only 39,58M lines of data out of 43,3M are valid for analysis (these were stations in Corse)